orsonteodoro/gcf2/README.md

 The some perl-modules will copy the CC corresponding to the compiler that was used when building dev-lang/perl.
 In some packages, it won't allow you to override this.
-Use the use-gcc.conf, use-clang.conf, disable-lto-compiler-switch.conf to control how to build the perl module packages.
+Use the use-gcc.conf, use-clang.conf, disable-lto-compiler-switch.conf, disable-perl-makemaker-autoedit.conf, enable-perl-makemaker-autoedit.conf to control how to build the perl module packages.

 ## Helper script(s)